 Grief does not follow a schedule.
 It does not arrive in tidy stages that proceed in order and resolve cleanly.
-It arrives in waves — sometimes crashing, sometimes just a low undercurrent you carry with you for months.
+It arrives in waves, sometimes crashing, sometimes just a low undercurrent you carry with you for months.

 You may cry in the car on the way to work and feel completely fine by afternoon.
 You may feel numb for weeks and then be undone by a smell, a sound, a dog that looks like your dog on the other side of the street.
-You may feel angry — at the vet, at yourself, at the randomness of illness and time.
+You may feel angry, at the vet, at yourself, at the randomness of illness and time.
 You may feel relief if your dog suffered, followed immediately by guilt for feeling relief.

 All of this is grief.
 None of it is wrong.

-Common experiences after losing a pet include:
+Common experiences after losing your best friend include:

 Crying, sometimes unexpectedly and intensely

-Numbness or a feeling of unreality — “I keep expecting them to walk through the door”
+Numbness or a feeling of unreality, “I keep expecting them to walk through the door”

 Guilt, even when you made the best possible decisions